ARUP-NGS/BMFtools/README.md

     2. For optimal compilation, use the -march flag.
 BMFTools' setup.py automatically attempts to find that appropriate value for you.

+Before I forget: I should write a logging/trace decorator which logs each major function call, along with args and kwargs.

 #TODO (ish):
 1. SNV: